JHolling/datasciencecoursera/CodeBook.md

                                 WALKING_UPSTAIRS
                                 LAYING

-DataSet                         Test or Train: depends on data set
+DataSet                         Test or Train: located of data set

 tBodyAccelerometermeanX         -1 min to 1 max: "mean" for all calucations below tBodyAccelerometermeanY